danaoira/metisD3/lab01/README.md

 I wanted to take it a step further by practicing some simple data science using Python Pandas.

 You can either do it through the **console** or on **Jupyter Notebooks**.

-Hardcore data scientists like to only use the console, but Jupyter Notebook is really nice for saving and sharing the data for other people to see.
+For quick information that I don't plan on saving, I use the console.
+If I'm going to save and share the data, I use Jupyter Notebook.

-Here's a quick walkthrough of how I use Pandas to quickly understand the data I'm dealing with.
+Here's a simple walkthrough of how I use Pandas to quickly understand the data I'm dealing with.

 1. Imports
 2. Set variables